bradleyeckert/chad/verilog/doc/spif.md

 A `st_stb` strobe is produced when a new word is output.
 Writing to register 6 also produces a stream word.

+A typical use case for the stream is a TFT LCD module.
+A stream of bytes or words in SPI flash can be written to the module without processor intervention.
+This could be used to load bitmaps onto the screen.

 ## I/O space

 The 3-bit address allows for 8 read and 8 write registers.